alexeckardt/influencer-impact/ARCHITECTURE.md

 │ PRIVATE (Backend Only)                                   │
 │                                                          │
 │  SUPABASE_URL                ❌ NEVER in frontend       │
 │  SUPABASE_SB_SECRET          ❌ NEVER in frontend       │
+│  RESEND_API_KEY              ❌ NEVER in frontend       │
+│  RESEND_FROM_EMAIL           ❌ NEVER in frontend       │
-│  (Only in Cloud Run / Lambda)                           │
+│  (Only in API routes / Cloud Run)                       │
 │                                                          │
 │  Can read/write all data                                │
-│  (For stats aggregation, moderation, etc.)              │ │                                                          │
+│  (For stats aggregation, moderation, emails)            │ │                                                          │
 └──────────────────────────────────────────────────────────┘
 ```